 E) Faculty/Staff of a university/college cannot participate.

-F) Any player listed on an intercollegiate roster during the current academic year is ineligible to play at the State Tournament.
-A former intercollegiate athlete must be removed from their respected intercollegiate roster for one calendar year to regain eligibility to participate in the State Tournament.
+F) Any player listed on an intercollegiate roster during the current academic year is ineligible to play at the State Tournament of their particular sport or its' associate.
 Any former intercollegiate athlete listed on an intercollegiate roster for three (3) years or more will be ineligible to participate in the State Tournament.
 An academic year will be defined from July 1-June 30.

-G) No more than one (1) former intercollegiate athlete may participate on any one team during the tournament.
+G) No more than one (1) former intercollegiate athlete may participate on any one team of their particular sport or it's associate during the tournament.

-H) No more than two (2) club team members may participate on any one team during the tournament.
+H) No more than two (2) club team members may participate on any one team of their particular sport of it's associate during the tournament.
 Enforcement of this rule is on the honor of the Intramural Directors’.